ZeroBreakDesign/RPG-Maker-Text-Tools/README.md

 ### Family Mode Option Text
 When using family mode, this sets the name of the option in the preferences screen.

-### Filter List File Name
+### Block List File Name
-When using family mode, sets the name of the filter list.
+When using family mode, sets the name of the block list.
 Make sure it's saved within the data directory as a comma-separated value (CSV) file.
 A sample file supporting English, German, Italian, Spanish, Japanese, Korean and Simplified Chinese is included in this repository as blocklist.csv (which is also the default file name).

 ### Replacement Text
 When using family mode, it determines what text is used to replace strong language in the game's dialogue.
 Default option is a simple BLEEP marker.